DavidNash2024/Win32xx/samples/FormDocView/Readme.txt

 FormDocView Example
 ===================
-This program has a frame window which includes a Tool Bar and Status Bar.
+This program has a frame window that includes a Tool Bar and Status Bar.
 A modeless dialog is used as the view window of our frame.

 This project uses an FormDoc class to store the various Form settings, and